 massive environmental improvement potential

-The transformative nature of the RF XL innovation can be partly explained through its massive environmental improvement potential.
-RF XL is designed to generate zero scope 1 and scope 2 GHG emissions when it is powered entirely by renewable electricity, nuclear, or other clean power sources.
+The transformative nature of the RF XL innovation can be partly explained through its decarbonization and fresh water elimination potential.
+RF XL is designed to generate zero Scope 1 and Scope 2 GHG emissions when it is powered entirely by renewable electricity, nuclear, or other clean power sources.
 In addition, RF XL eliminates the need for fresh water, which in turn means fewer surface facilities and less land disturbance, offering a cleaner and more sustainable solution to meet the world’s growing demand for energy.

 Reduced GHG emissions

 In greater detail, Acceleware's technology contributes to reduced GHG emissions estimated at: